 - Iron Test: A baby’s blood sample is tested for haemoglobin and iron levels.
 Ferritin, a protein that stores iron, will also be tested (6).
 Screening for a genetic disease such as sickle cell may also be done.

 The treatment for anaemia in babies involves replenishing the lost iron in the baby’s body.
 It is done in the following ways:

 - Iron supplements: Iron supplements in the form of powder or syrups are given to boost iron intake.
 The supplements also contain vitamin C as it aids in the absorption of iron.

 - Iron-rich food supplements: The baby’s paediatric dietician would recommend a diet plan that is rich in iron to replenish the baby’s low iron reserves.

-Does Iron Deficiency Anaemia Have Long-Term Effect On Your Anaemic Baby?
+Does Iron Deficiency Anaemia Have a Long-Term Effect On Your Anaemic Baby?

 Anaemia in babies results in a delay in meeting the developmental milestones, as their growth rate is slower.
-Anaemia also compromises the baby’s immunity and makes it prone to infections.
-In severe cases of anaemia, it can lead to physical and mental retardation.
-Deficiency of iron leads to regressions in the skeletal muscles and functions of the brain which results in lower IQ.
-Babies may also have behavioural issues and problem in socializing.
+Anaemia also compromises the baby’s immunity and makes him prone to infections.
+In severe cases, it can lead to physical and mental retardation.
+A deficiency of iron leads to regressions in the skeletal muscles and functions of the brain, which results in lower IQ.
+Babies may also have behavioural issues and problems in socialising.

 Are There Any Preventive Measures?